neil-vqa/data-viz/README.md

 ## View Youtube playlist data [(Interactive!)](https://yt-data-view.herokuapp.com/)

 Try using this with your favorite YT playlist!
 [Click me!
-I'll take you to the app.](https://yt-data-view.herokuapp.com/)  Created using Dash.
+I'll take you to the web app.](https://yt-data-view.herokuapp.com/)  Created using Dash.

 ![top](yt1.png)